ccard/csci565Project3/README.md

 knowledge of the files in the system, through the use of a timed cache.
 By using a timed cache the tracking server tolerates peer node failures by simply timing out the files associated with the peer, if the peer does not refresh the tracking server within a given time interval.
-The tracking server it self is tolerant to its own failures because its state is stored in memory.
+The tracking server itself is tolerant to its own failures because it's state is stored in memory.
 So it only has to wait for the peer nodes to connect and refresh it when it starts/restarts.